canmom/canmom.github.io/_posts/physics/2018-04-07-rocket-equation.md

 {% include hidden.html content=solution8 id="solution8" title="Solution" %}

-## Question 9: using the rocket equation directly
+## Question 9: Using the rocket equation directly

 {% include captionedfigure.html alt="A photograph of the Apollo Command and Service module, a shiny metal cylinder with a conical nose, various instruments on the side including antennae and reaction control thrusters, and a long nozzle on the back." img="/embed/physics/rocketequation/Apollo_CSM.jpg" contentsrc="https://en.wikipedia.org/wiki/Apollo_Command/Service_Module#/media/File:Apollo_CSM_lunar_orbit.jpg" capt="Apollo 15 Command/Service Module, as seen from the Lunar Module." %}